 10. Date Sugar

 This brown sugar replacement is healthier than regular sugar because dates are naturally rich in copper, magnesium, and potassium.
-Dates also give moderate amount of vitamins B6 and B3, niacin, phosphorus, calcium, and iron — all of which are essential for the human body.
+Dates also give moderate amounts of vitamins B6 and B3, niacin, phosphorus, calcium, and iron—all of which are essential for the human body.

 Aside from its nutrients, date sugar looks a lot like brown sugar and can be used similarly as a healthier alternative to recipes that call for brown sugar

 11. Yacon Syrup

 This sweet syrup is taken from the yacon plant (Smallanthus sonchifolius) native to South America.
-It is thick in consistency and has a dark color, like that of molasses.
+It is thick in consistency and has a dark color, like molasses.

-The syrup also contains 40% to 50% fructooligosaccharides that are a special type of sugar molecule the body cannot digest.
-It possesses one-third of calories the regular sugar has.
+The syrup also contains 40% to 50% fructooligosaccharides, which are a special type of sugar molecule the body cannot digest.
+It also possesses one-third of the calories that regular sugar has.

-It’s important to note though that consuming large amounts of the syrup can cause digestive discomfort, diarrhea, and excess gas.
-Another downside of the syrup is it is not ideal for baking or cooking because high temperatures can destroy the structure of fructooligosaccharides.
+It’s important to note though that consuming large amounts of this syrup can cause digestive discomfort, diarrhea, bloating, and excess gas.
+Another downside of yacon syrup is it is not ideal for baking or cooking because high temperatures can destroy the structure of fructooligosaccharides.

 4 Sugar Alternatives You Should Avoid

-Aside from the healthy sugar alternatives you can add to your diet, here are a few “unhealthy” sweeteners you should avoid, ranked from healthier to less healthy.
+Aside from the healthy sugar alternatives you can add to your diet, here are a few “unhealthy” sweeteners you should avoid, ranked from healthier to least healthy.

 4. Agave Nectar

 At one point, agave nectar was the “it” sweetener, but Hayes-Morgan says it has proven to be the opposite because of its high fructose level.
-It has more fructose than high-fructose corn syrup, which can be found in sodas!
-It also has more fructose than any other common sweetener.
+It has more fructose than high-fructose corn syrup, which is what’s used most in sodas!
+It also has more fructose than any other “healthier” sweetener.

-Not only does too much fructose raise your blood sugar, but it will make you annoyingly hungry and constantly craving sweets.
+Not only does too much fructose raise your blood sugar, but it can make you annoyingly hungry and increase your cravings for sweets.